Notes on the Geography of The Eastern United States: Harrisburg, Bellefonte, and Boalsburg

 That includes Governor Hastings.
 The town produced two other Pennsylvania governors (Andrew Curtin and James Beaver), and among its other notables was George Barnard, the sculptor of the works at the entrance to the state capitol.
 The town's name, by the way, was supposedly suggested by Charles Maurice de Talleyrand, who found it expedient to be outside France during the 1790s and who apparently traveled through this neighborhood and saw the large spring.

 The iron business has been dead for over a century now, but agriculture remains important.
-The potential was recognzied by Captain James Potter, an Irish-born British officer who discovered the local valleys in 1764 and is reported to have said to a companion, "By Heavens, Thompson, I have discovered an empire."
+The potential was recognized by Captain James Potter, an Irish-born British officer who dis reported to have said to a companion in 1764, "By Heavens, Thompson, I have discovered an empire."
 He settled here, bought land, and died in 1789 as one of the state's biggest landowners.

 Here, a Pennsylvania barn with the characteristic gabled roof and overshoot or forebay.
 Ideally, the other side of such barns was built into a slope for easier loading, but there was no handy hill in this case.